kremalicious/blog/content/articles/2020-05-08-uses/index.md

 ### File Storage & Sync

 - **Finder & Files**
   So simple, yet powerful.
-I use Finder & the iOS Files app to access all my files from multiple sources: iCloud, Tresorit, SSH servers through [Secure ShellFish](https://secureshellfish.app), local [networks drives attached to my Raspberry Pi](/raspberry-pi-file-and-screen-sharing-macos-ios).
+I use Finder & the iOS Files app to access all my files from multiple sources: iCloud, Tresorit, SSH servers through [Secure ShellFish](https://secureshellfish.app), local [network drives attached to my Raspberry Pi](/raspberry-pi-file-and-screen-sharing-macos-ios).

 - **[iCloud Drive, 2 TB](https://www.icloud.com)**
   I have used Dropbox Pro for many years but it became too clunky and Apple's version turned into what I wanted Dropbox to be.
 Most of my non-code related files live there and are happily synced.